-Join James Williamson for an in-depth discussion in this video Designing for the appropriate context, part of Responsive Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Designing for the appropriate context, part of Learning Responsive Design.

 I want to discuss some of the strategies that you'll need to consider when approaching responsive design.
 To build a successful responsive site, you need to go beyond simply repositioning elements within a layout.
 You need to make designing for multiple user contexts an important part of your planning process and carefully consider how your site should function within those contexts.
 At the outset of this chapter, I need to carefully state that responsive design is not the right solution for every situation, and that I'm not advocating it as the only solution for designing across multiple devices.